-Increased Sales, Higher
+Increased Sales, Higher Profits.
+The automated station,

-Profits.
+Truints.
 The automated station, through tighter cost controls, better personnel utilization, and improved programming, produces higher sales, increased revenues, better profits.
 Automation builds profits.

 Control Design specializes in automation equipment and our name is fast becoming synonymous with broadcast automation.
 Many of our products are now the standard of the industry.
 Our systems are specified or used by leaders in broadcasting, including: Rust Communications Group, Sarkes Tarzian, Singer, and many others.